scimusmn/neoprene/readme.md

-# Neoprene : Tasks to deploy and administer Drupal websites using Fabric
+# Neoprene : Deploy & administer Drupal websites using Fabric

 ## Usage
 * Include this module in your application's fabfile to utilize these Drupal specific tasks.